khughitt/snakes/doc/source/guide/index.rst

 :ref:`dataset-config` section.

-Below is an example `config.yml` which, in addition to including general settings and global filters and aggregation functions which should be applied to all features, also links to four additional dataset-specific config files.
+Below is an example `config.yml` which, in addition to including general settings and global filters and aggregation functions which should be applied to all datasets, also links to four additional dataset-specific config files.

 .. code-block:: yaml